IceWizard7/frostbyte-cpu/README.md

 If the simulator ever breaks and just throws errors in the browser, clear the saved_input.txt file \
 \
 When re-running app.py, make sure to refresh the web page on the client, to ensure the speed is updated \
 When changing speeds, it might need 2-3 Seconds to update.
-To overcome this, you can alternatively press "Stop" and then "Continue". \
+To overcome this, you can alternatively press "Stop" and then "Continue" \
 \
 I recommend lowering your browser zoom to ~70%, depending on your screen size \
 Your Browser might have issues when running programs at insane speeds (on my machine, bugs start happening at ~1700 Instructions / Second) \